decker-edu/quizzer/README.md

 `status` can be one of:

 -   `Ready`: Nothing going on right now.
-This is the first message sent to the master. `result` is empty.
+This is the first message sent to the master.
--   `Active`: The quiz is active. `result` contains a snapshot of the current answers statstics.
+-   `Active`: The quiz is active. `choices` contains a snapshot of the current answers statstics.
--   `Finished`: The quiz has been terminated. `result` contains the final result.
+-   `Finished`: The quiz has been terminated. `choices` contains the final result.

 ### Commands